-As a South Florida criminal defense attorney and former Miami prosecutor, I have dealt with many structural burglary cases.
+As a Miami-Dade County criminal defense attorney and former Miami prosecutor, I have dealt with many structural burglary cases.
 If the offender has no prior record, pretrial intervention is a possible option.
 The conditions of pretrial intervention on a structural burglary usually include a stay-away order from the establishment, as well as payment of restitution.
 A good criminal defense lawyer familiar with the Miami and Broward courts may be able to negotiate a fair monthly payment so that the restitution doesn't become a financial burden on the client.

 If the client has a prior record, then pretrial intervention will likely not be offered.
 The client and the criminal attorney will look to the strength of the evidence.
 Does the store have surveillance footage?
 Are there fingerprints?
 Are there eyewitnesses?
 Did the client make a statement to police?

 If the client has been enhanced as a habitual felony offender, habitual violent offender, prison releasee reoffender (PRRP), or any other "career criminal" designation, then the client may be facing anywhere from 10-15 years in prison.
 If the client is a habitual violent offender or a prison releasee reoffender, the client may be facing a mandatory minimum prison term of 5 years.

 Burglaries are serious offenses in Miami and Broward.
 Their respective police agencies and State Attorney's offices go after those accused of burglary and seek convictions and jail time.
 If you or a loved one has been accused of burglary, call my office and speak with me, a Miami and Broward burglary attorney.